Athletic Recovery IV Therapy for East Valley Athletes

 Do I still need to drink water if I get IV therapy?

 Yes.
-IV therapy is a powerful supplement to your hydration strategy, but it doesn't replace the need for consistent daily water intake.
-Think of it as a targeted boost, not a substitute for the basics.
+IV therapy supplements your hydration, but it doesn't replace the need for consistent daily water intake.
+It's a targeted boost, not a substitute for the basics.
 Keep drinking water throughout the day, especially before and after training in Arizona's heat.

 Does insurance cover athletic recovery IV therapy?

-Athletic recovery IV therapy is considered an elective wellness service, so it's generally not covered by health insurance.
-The good news is that our transparent pricing starting at $149 makes it accessible without needing to navigate insurance claims or surprise bills.
+Athletic recovery IV therapy is an elective wellness service, so health insurance generally doesn't cover it.
+Our pricing starts at $149 with no insurance claims to file and no surprise bills.

-Whether you just finished a long run in the desert heat, crushed a WOD, or spent the morning on the pickleball courts, athletic recovery IV therapy can help you bounce back faster and get back to doing what you love.
-Our licensed providers bring everything to you, anywhere in the East Valley, starting at just $149.
+Whether you just finished a long run in the desert heat, crushed a WOD, or spent the morning on the pickleball courts, a recovery IV can help you bounce back faster.
+Our licensed providers bring everything to you, anywhere in the East Valley, starting at $149.

 RevivaGo proudly serves Queen Creek, Gilbert, San Tan Valley, and the greater East Valley area.
 All treatments are administered by licensed healthcare professionals under physician oversight.